Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/blog.md

 ## Upcoming Posts
 * Introduciton to Level-Sets for Image Segmentation
 * My experience as a Machine Learning/ Software Engineering intern in San Francisco
-* Query Open Street Maps Data using a Python Wrapper
 * Multi-processing in Python
 * How to solve the class imbalance problem in Machine Learning
 * Abstract Base Classes in Python